*Updated October 1, 2018

 Mango Health was created to use automation to help users remember to take their daily medication and to remove the hassle relying on memory.
 Users earn points and rewards just for maintaining healthy habits featured in the app and for keeping track of their medication.
 It also includes a database with information on drugs, supplements and more so users are fully aware of the precautions they should take.

 The CPF Challenge was created by the Cerebral Palsy Foundation to raise awareness for cerebral palsy and raise the pulse of individuals with physical disabilities.
-The app offers 57 different exercises for varying physical abilities that users are lead through by three different instructors: Nike Master Trainer Isabelle Derond, Jessy Yates or Kyle Khachadurian, two individuals with cerebral palsy.
+The Evolve21 app offers 7 minute workouts for Cardio (High Intensity, Agility, or Strength), Yoga (Balance, Tone, Flow), and Meditation (about 7 minutes each) for varying physical abilities that users are lead through by three different instructors: Nike Master Trainer Isabelle Derond, Jessy Yates or Kyle Khachadurian, two individuals with cerebral palsy.
 Select the exercises that feel right for you and CPF will build a daily workout that fits your personal needs.

 You can even email firstname.lastname@example.org if you have any adapted exercise suggestions and or specific requests on which exercises you’d like to see!